Understanding Variety Names in the Seed and Grain Sectors

 Maximum limits for ineligible varieties vary between 0.8% to 10% depending on the class and grade.

 Ineligible wheat varieties are referred to as ‘Wheats of Other Classes or Varieties’ in the Official Grain Grading Guide, which include unregistered varieties and varieties of other classes.

 The maximum limits for other varieties in malting barley shipments are set by contractual arrangements between the buyer and seller, typically around 5%.
-Malting barley is grown under contract with producers from Certified seed, and is handled under identity preserved systems.
+Malting barley is grown under contract with producers from Certified seed and is handled under identity preserved systems.
 Industry validates the variety composition of malting barley by testing samples of railcar shipments while they are in transit to either the port for export or to domestic maltsters.
-The CGC validates the variety composition of export cargos of malting barley by testing samples taken when the vessels are loading.
+The Canadian Grain Commission validates the variety composition of export cargos of malting barley by testing samples taken when the vessels are loading.